sidecartridge/sidecart-site-dev-docs/sidecartridge-multidevice/getting_started_v2.md

     Your WiFi setup is now complete.
 From now on, the Booster app will boot directly into **Manager mode**.

-    If you later notice unstable connectivity in **Manager mode**, open the **WiFi view** and enable **Show RSSI**.
-This will display the RSSI value in dBm for visible WiFi networks and help you estimate signal strength and connection stability.
+    If you later notice unstable connectivity, newer firmware versions can also show the signal strength directly on the Atari ST screen, without the need to enter **Manager mode** in the Booster app.
+You can also open the **WiFi view** and enable **Show RSSI** to display the RSSI value in dBm for visible WiFi networks.
 As a general reference, use the first matching threshold in the table below.

     | **RSSI Value (dBm)** | **Signal Strength**     | **Probability of Good Connectivity** |
     |----------------------|-------------------------|--------------------------------------|